jvuger/StarbucksProject/README.md

 transcript.json - records for transactions, offers received, offers viewed, and offers completed

 ## Summary of the results
 After (quite long) data exploration and preprocessing, four models were used to predict whether an offer sent to a customer will be successful or not.
 Metrics used were accuracy, precision, recall and F1 score, appropriate for such classification problem.
-Models that scored best were logistic regression and random forest, for which metrics in question ranged between 75% and 80%.
+Models used were Logistic Regression, Decision Trees, Random Forest and k-Nearest Neighbors, and results are as follows.
+Decision Tree and k-Nearest Neighbors are best performers, with accuracy of 81% and 80%, and F1 score of 78% and 77% respectively.

+My blog post with a more detailed discussion can be found [here](https://medium.com/@josip.vuger/starbucks-capstone-challenge-508e9a90caad).

 <p align="center" width="100%">
     <img width="33%" src="https://i.pinimg.com/originals/88/0b/b6/880bb6b520c42b194d47cd175ed48fab.jpg">
 </p>

-My blog post with a more detailed discussion can be found [here](https://medium.com/@josip.vuger/starbucks-capstone-challenge-508e9a90caad).
 ## Acknowledgements
 Data provided by [Udacity](https://udacity.com).